The Vault

 Artful Write-Off

-A GRAT Dodge
+A GREAT Dodge

-The grantor retained annuity trust allows individuals to place assets into a trust in exchange for an annuity payment.
+The grantor-retained annuity trust allows individuals to place assets into a trust in exchange for an annuity payment.
 Any growth in the assets above the payment goes to their heirs tax-free.
 Casino owner Sheldon Adelson used GRATs to transfer at least $7.9 billion to his heirs from 2010 to 2013, avoiding a $2.8 billion bill.

 The Value of an Education